ferus-web/bali/README.md

 Bali is still not in a usable state yet and is probably unstable.
 It is not meant to be used in production for now.

+# Usage
+Whilst not a "real-world usage", Bali is integrated into the [Ferus web engine](https://github.com/ferus-web/ferus) and used as the JavaScript runtime's primary execution backend.

 # Contact Me
 You can join the [Ferus Discord Server](https://discord.gg/9MwfGn2Jkb) to discuss Bali and other components of the Ferus web engine.